SPEAK TO US | +254 110 301814

 Cultural Etiquette: What to Pack (and How to Behave)

-• A scarf or light shawl
+• A scarf or shawl

-• Always ask before taking photos of people
+• Asking permission before taking photos

-• Follow your guide’s instructions during cultural visits
+• Listening to guides during cultural visits

 What to Leave at Home

-Avoid packing:
+Avoid bringing:

 • Excess jewelry or valuables

-• Drones (require special permits in Kenya)
+• Drones (they require special permits in Kenya)

 Final Tips for a Safe and Enjoyable Safari